Association of Digital Verification Professionals

 ADVP Response

 The government is conflating ‘digital identity’ with ‘right to be in the UK’.
-Anyone should be able to establish a digital identity.
+Any citizen should be able to establish a digital identity.
+The entitlement of the person represented by a digital identity is a matter of policy, which varies.

 The ADVP will provide a further, more detailed explanation of our position in the next few days.